Magista08/EECS-470-Final-Project/README.md

 ### `verilog/p3` and the `decoder.sv`

-The project 3 files are no longer as relevant to your final processor, but they are still good references, so project 3's starter verilog source files have been moved to `verilog/p3/`.
+The project 3 files are no longer relevant to your final processor, but they are still good references, so project 3's starter verilog source files have been moved to `verilog/p3/`.
 Notably, the decoder has been pulled out as a new file `verilog/decoder.sv`.

 ## P3 Makefile Target Reference

 This is the Makefile target reference from project 3, I've left it here for reference.
+Most of the P3 portion of the Makefile is unchanged.

 To run a program on the processor, run `make <my_program>.out`.
 This will assemble a RISC-V `*.mem` file which will be loaded into `mem.sv`